 - For cooling relief, freeze an unused, yogurt-filled tampon applicator before inserting it.

-- hormonal changes
+- experiencing hormonal changes

 - having sex

-- perfumed body or feminine washes
+- using perfumed body or intimate washes

-- changing tampons infrequently
+- changing tampons too infrequently

 - wearing underwear that is too tight

 While sex can sometimes lead to an overgrowth of Candida, a yeast infection is not a sexually transmitted infection (STI).

 - a burning sensation in the vagina

 Vaginal yeast infections are common, treatable, and not usually a cause for concern.

 It can be difficult to identify this infection, especially when experiencing it for the first time.
 This is why it is essential to receive a professional diagnosis.
 Also, a doctor can recommend different treatments if yeast infections develop often or do not improve with over-the-counter treatment.